stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 * The SIP has garnered sufficient support by the vote deadline block height.
 Voting by sending Bitcoin transactions can begin once the SIP text is updated with the "yes" / "no" addresses.
-Voting concludes one week prior to the Stacks 2.05 activation block.
+Voting concludes at least one week prior to the Stacks 2.05 activation block.

 * A new release of Stacks blockchain (available at